rzp-labs/claude-task-runner/docs/QUICKSTART.md

 1. Runs tasks with faster simple file redirection
 2. Output is only visible when each task is complete
 3. May be 10-15% faster but doesn't show real-time progress

+The third command:
+1. Runs tasks with --dangerously-skip-permissions flag
+2. Bypasses Claude's permission prompts for MCP tool usage
+3. Useful when running tasks that need to use MCP tools like desktop-commander
+4. Use with caution as it grants Claude full access to configured MCP tools

 ### Checking Status